tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Components

 Components describe the attributes, abilities... of a entity.
+Their default IDs can be found in the static class ComponentIds.

 #### BlockedBy